TinayaW/Distributed-Systems-Mini-Project/README.md

 ## 1.1.
 Overview

-CodeForge is a dynamic platform designed for coders to tackle coding challenges and foster collaboration.
-Built using microservices architecture, CodeForge provides a range of core services to facilitate learning and skill development.
+CodeForge is a dynamic platform designed for coders to tackle coding challenges and collaboration with other members of the community.
+CodeForge, designed with a microservices architecture, provides an array of services that aims at enhancing the learning process, developing necessary skills, and encouraging active community presence.
+The idea of the platform is to help corders at various skill levels to code more effectively and in doing so, they are provided with real time responses and a rich set of features to track and improve their coding abilities.

 - **Register and log in** to the platform.
 - **Create new challenges** using the Challenge Service.
 - **Submit solutions** and get immediate feedback through the Solution Service.
 - **Explore and participate** in the coding community.

-(DISCUSS)

 ## 1.2.
 Use cases and Functionalities